iNicholasBE/jobrunr-website-rework/content/english/sections/pro-features.md

 ---
-title: "Turn a Critical Task Into a Competitive Advantage."
+title: "Turn a critical task into a competitive advantage."
 subtitle: "JobRunr Pro"
 description: "With JobRunr Pro's proven scalability and enterprise features, you can free your team from maintaining fragile, in-house job schedulers and focus on what truly matters."
 button: